 To ensure that all students comply with school rules regarding electronic equipment, the following policies and procedures have been established for using school computers, electronic devices, the wireless network, the internet, and all peripherals.
 These policies also apply to the use of any personal electronic equipment which is brought to campus, either with or without permission, or used off-campus for any school-related activity or where any member of the parish or school community is in any way involved.
 No set of policies and procedures can provide rules to cover every possible situation or device.
 Instead, what follows is designed to express a framework and to set forth general principles when using electronic media and services.
-All policies are inclusive of the use of computers and electronic devices including, but not limited to, iPads and other tablets and notebooks, mobile phones and other similar devices, Apple watches or similar devices, Kindles or similar devices, the wireless network, the network, the internet, and all peripherals.
+All policies are inclusive of the use of computers and electronic devices, Apple watches or similar devices, Kindles or similar devices, the wireless network, the network, the internet, and all peripherals.